 The fully qualified class name of the desired database Driver.

 • jdbc-network-timeout

 The JDBC network connection timeout in milliseconds.
 The default value is 20000 milliseconds (ie 20 seconds).

-• jdbc-lock-acquisition-timeout
+When using a shared store it is recommended to set it less then or equal to jdbc-lock-expiration.